 Thumbnail: This refers to a compact-sized image that is used to represent a larger image file.

 Thumbnail Sizes: This refers to the size of a compact image in contrast to the large image file.
 It is usually a smaller representation of a larger image.

 Title: This is usually the term used to describe the heading.
 The part of a blog post often located on the first line and consists of a few words of usually just one line that gives a concise description of the entire post or page.
 The site title is simply the name of your site and it is the first thing people see when they search for a page or post on your site or when they search for a topic or a keyword that relates to your site on search engines. or the heading that is displayed on your browser’s title bar when you visit a site.

-Toolbar: This is a part of the screen most often placed just above the website that lists useful customizable administration screen links such as add a new post or edit your profile.
+Toolbar: This is a part of the screen most often placed just above the website that lists useful customizable administration screen links such as adding a new post or editing your profile.